 My bit of French, ‘bonjour’ ‘merci’ ‘au revoir’ get me a long way here.
 The people smile, switch to English and are happy to chat.
-I don’t feel like I’m being looked down upon for my lack of French, I don’t feel that snobby energy that I noticed five years ago when I visited Bordeaux, France.
+I don’t feel like I’m being looked down upon for my lack of French, I don’t feel that snobby energy that I noticed five years ago when I visited Bordeaux.
 I feel welcome and wanted in this part of France.
 I get asked where I’m from and hear stories of adventures in the United States in response.

 I eat, I window shop, I walk, a lot, I sit, I watch, I listen.
 Even on rainy days Toulouse is full of life.

 Drinking wine on Saturdays.
 Eating brunch on Sundays.
 Watching the sunset on the river.
 Listening to the drum circle.
 Walking the streets.
 Running by the canal.
 Yelling at children.
 Dodging dog poop.
 Riding their motorbikes.
 Going to work.
 Buying baguettes.
+This is what you do in France.

 It’s all just life.
 French life.
 Exactly as French life should be, according to an American.